 16 Mar 1833 Portsmouth.

-Portsmouth 11 Apr 1833 Went out to Spithead, and sailed Saturday for a cruise in the North Sea.
+11 Apr 1833 went out to Spithead, and departed Saturday for a cruise in the North Sea.

-Portsmouth 27 Apr 1833 Arrived from a cruise in the North Sea, and preparing for service in the East Indies.
+27 Apr 1833 arrived Portsmouth from a cruise in the North Sea, and preparing for service in the East Indies.

-Portsmouth 8 May 1833 Sailed for the East Indies.
+8 May 1833 departed Portsmouth for the East Indies.

-Falmouth 11 May 1833 Arrived from Portsmouth, for Mauritius.
+11 May 1833 arrived Falmouth from Portsmouth, for Mauritius.

-Falmouth 19 May 1833 Sailed for the East Indies.
+19 May 1833 departed Falmouth for the East Indies.

-Madeira 29 May 1833 Arrived from Falmouth, and was due to sail on the 2 Jun for India, via the Cape of Good Hope.
+29 May 1833 arrived Madeira from Falmouth, and was due to sail on the 2 Jun for India, via the Cape of Good Hope.

-Mauritius 3 Sep 1833 Arrived from England and Rio Janeiro ; due to contrary winds, passel the Cape of Good Hope 5 Aug.
+3 Sep 1833 arrived Mauritius from England and Rio Janeiro ; due to contrary winds, passel the Cape of Good Hope 5 Aug.
 Having refitted, intends to sail 13 Sep for Trincomalee and Calcutta, with despatches.

-Madras 13 Oct 1833 Has sailed to Calcutta with despatches.
+13 Oct 1833 departed Madras to Calcutta with despatches.

-Madras 2 Apr 1834 Arrived from Trincomalee and on the 6th sailed on a cruise.
+2 Apr 1834 arrived Madras from Trincomalee and on the 6th departed on a cruise.

-Mauritius 20 Jun 1834 Is reported to be preparing for a passage to New South Wales to relieve the Alligator.
+20 Jun 1834 Is reported to be preparing at Madras for a passage to New South Wales to relieve the Alligator.

 30 Sep 1834 departed Madras for New South Wales.